Ree-m/skinology-ecommerce-app/README.md

 - Improve search bar in mobile

-- Fliter products by category and brand
+- Filter products by category and brand

+- Give users the ability to delete their account and give admins the ability to delete any account.